mchorse/bbs-mod/README.md

-# BBS mod
+# BBS Mod

-BBS mod is a Minecraft mod for Fabric 1.20.4 and 1.20.1 (works on Forge as well) for creating animations within Minecraft.
-It has more features than that, but overall its main task is to facilitate making animated content within Minecraft.
-For more information, see BBS mod's [Modrinth](https://modrinth.com/mod/bbs-mod/) or [CurseForge](https://www.curseforge.com/minecraft/mc-mods/bbs-mod) pages.
+BBS Mod is a Minecraft mod for Fabric 1.20.4 and 1.20.1 (also compatible with Forge) designed to bring cinematic animation tools into Minecraft.
+Its main goal is to help creators build animated content, whether for videos, machinima, or other creative projects.
+For more information, visit the official [Modrinth](https://modrinth.com/mod/bbs-mod/) or [CurseForge](https://www.curseforge.com/minecraft/mc-mods/bbs-mod) pages.

-This repository is the source code of BBS mod.
-The `1.20.4` code is in the `master` branch, and `1.20.1` in `1.20.1` branch, which is usually just a merge of the `master` branch.

-If you'd like to contribute to BBS mod code-wise, I'm not looking for contributions. **Please fork the repository, and make your own version**.
+This repository contains a version of BBS Mod with custom updates and experiments.
+It is **maintained independently**, with additional features and improvements for personal use or testing.

+---

+### Contributors
+- Eleeter

+---

+### Original Project
+The original BBS Mod is created and maintained by **Mchorse**.
+All credit for the core features, vision, and long-term development belongs to him.
+This branch respects the original project and does not claim ownership of its base work.

+---

+### License
-See `LICENSE.md` for information about the license.
+See `LICENSE.md` for license information.